This topic provides answers to some frequently asked questions about node auto scaling.

 How do I update cluster-autoscaler to the latest version?

-For a cluster with auto scaling enabled, you can use one of the following methods to update cluster-autoscaler:
+For a cluster for which auto scaling is enabled, you can use one of the following methods to update cluster-autoscaler:

 Log on to the ACK console.
 In the left-side navigation pane, click Clusters.